 Instructions

-- In a blender, add 1 cup of water, the maple syrup (or maple + coconut sugar blend), and the blueberries.
+- In a blender, add 1 cup of the water, the maple syrup (or maple + coconut sugar blend), and the blueberries.
 Blend on medium-high for about 1 minute or until completely smooth.

 - (Optional) Strain through a fine mesh sieve or nut milk bag for a smoother lemonade.